Suzuki DR650 Air Filter Page

 Aftermarket Oiled Foam Filters

 Like the stock air filter, other oiled foam filters allow for good filtration, decent air flow and a higher capacity for dirt collection than comparable sized paper air filters.
-They can also be easily cleaned and reoiled as long as you don't mind getting a little oil on your fingers.
+They can also be easily cleaned and reoiled as long as you don't mind getting a little oil on your fingers from time to time.

 Twin Air produces a dual stage foam filter that claims the following: